avuel/15tile/README.md

-You must have Python and Pygame installed (I think my Python version is 3.8.8 64-bit and pygame 2.0.1) I think all you need to do to run the game is drop the files all into one folder and then run test.py Eventually I think I will create a game object and clean up the code in the test.py file
+You must have Python and Pygame installed (I think my Python version is 3.8.8 64-bit and pygame 2.0.1) I think all you need to do to run the game is drop the files all into one folder and then run test.py